hacktoon/nami/README.md

 - Point
   - create a wrappedAdjacents similar to `Point.adjacents(parentPoint)` that receives a rect
 - Create ArrayGrid
-  - PointSets can be dependent on a rect to map points to indexes in a matrix, thus using integers instead of points
+  - PointSets can be dependent on a rect to map points to indexes in a matrix, thus using integers instead of points - each index represents a point
-- Create ContinentLayer (maybe)
-  - Use 32x32 tilemap with regionMap borders for separating landmasses
-  - border points get a grained island noise
 - Solve `[Violation] 'input' handler` message by lazy evaluating commands